The TOMMI experts

 Image

-Martin Eisenlauer - Journalist at Bauer Media Group
+Martin Eisenlauer – Journalist and Consultant

 "Start playing!
 Don't stop playing!
 And above all: Play with your children!
 This is not only fun but also ensures that children learn how to handle games responsibly.
 Hardly anywhere else is educational behavior as much fun as when you drive Mario Kart with the whole family."